momodevelop/discord_karu_bot/README.md

 # Discord Karu Bot

+*NOTE: This project is completed and is no longer maintained because Splatoon 3 is out and because Discord no longer allow my cheap bots to listen to messages in channels.
+Feel free to reference the code and perhaps build a bot that will be popular enough for Discord to allow that feature for you :)*

 A simple Discord Bot written in nodeJS that will tell you the current map rotations of the Nintendo game Splatoon 2.